Pioneer in phage-based diagnostics

 OIE validation

-Further laboratory verification work is being undertaken to prepare for validation to World Organisation for Animal Health (OIE) guidelines.
+Further laboratory verification work is being undertaken to prepare for validation to World Organisation for Animal Health (WOAH) guidelines.

 Related content